skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 to go in because he is smallest.
 He peaks in.
 He sees no one but sees another set of doors.
 This is a small vestibule.
 This area looks well-traveled.
 There is a series of switches on the north wall.
 Skeeve and Thordek flip a few switches out of curiosity.
-Eomer is irritated, but says nothing.
+Eomier is irritated, but says nothing.

 ![](images/uc_map13.gif)